We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 A key way to attract traffic to an ecommerce website is to blog regularly about topics related to what you are selling.

-This type of activity is basically known as ‘inbound marketing’ — and if you don’t engage in it, you are potentially missing out on a huge number of sales!
+This type of activity is basically known as ‘inbound marketing’ or ‘content marketing’ — and if you don’t engage in it, you are potentially missing out on a huge number of sales.

 By posting high-quality, keyword-rich blog posts related to your area of business, you are doing two things:

-Potential buyers of your products will have greater confidence in vendors who clearly have a passion for, and understanding of, all things relating to their goods.
+Potential buyers of your products will have greater confidence in vendors who clearly have a passion for all things relating to their area of business.

 Google Ads